-Compiles the specified collection's files to ".zo" files.
+Compiles the specified collection's files to ".zo" files by using managed-compile-zo on each source file.
 The ".zo" files are placed into the collection's "compiled" directory.

-By default, all files with the extension ".rkt", ".ss", or ".scm" in a collection are compiled, as are all such files within subdirectories, execept that any file or directory whose path starts with racket-path is skipped. ("Starts with" means that the simplified path p's byte-string form after (simplify-path p #f)starts with the byte-string form of (simplify-path skip-path #f).)
+By default, all files with the extension ".rkt", ".ss", or ".scm" in a collection are compiled, as are all such files within subdirectories, execept that any file or directory whose path starts with skip-path is skipped. ("Starts with" means that the simplified path p's bytestring form after (simplify-path p #f)starts with the byte-string form of (simplifypath skip-path #f).)

-The collection compiler reads the collection's "info.rkt" file (see §6.2 ""info.rkt" File Format") to obtain further instructions for compiling the collection.
+The collection compiler reads the collection's "info.rkt" file (see §8.2 ""info.rkt" File Format") to obtain further instructions for compiling the collection.
 The following fields are used: